Rokoko/studio-command-api-examples/README.md

 The space option has values:
 * local - is return values in joint local space
-* global - the response will contain joint transforms in global (world) space
+* world - the response will contain joint transforms in global (world) space
 * localref - joint transforms in local space subtracted from a reference pose

 ## Python Examples